Site icon Mailtrap

 But if the onboarding takes place and continues, 86% of users will most likely stay loyal to your product.

-Besides onboarding new customers, educating already paying customers on how to use your product throughout their entire customer journey is also important.
-As your product grows and improves, you want your customers to take the most out of it.
+Besides onboarding new customers, educating already paying customers on how to use your product throughout their entire digital customer journey is also important.
+As your product grows and improves, you want your customers to get the most out of it, and by applying targeted prospecting techniques, you can effectively connect with new prospects while ensuring long-term engagement with your current users.

 Another goal of customer education is to grow awareness of issues affecting a certain business.
 This way, you highlight the problems while offering your SaaS as a solution, transitioning your potential users into actual ones.